vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_1/vulkan_commands_code.md

 VkQueue-s also can't be destroyed, as, like with the VkPhysicalDevice, they aren't really created objects, more like a handle to something that already exists as part of the VkInstance.

-Now that we have the Queue and the CommandBuffer, we are ready to start executing commands.
-But we still need another piece, which is the syncronization structures to syncronize GPU execution with CPU
+We now have a way to send commands to the gpu, but we still need another piece, which is the syncronization structures to syncronize GPU execution with CPU